taylorcornwall766/weak/documentation/user-stories/user_stories.md

   * I should also be able to view all exercises when adding exercises to a workout

 ### Adding an exercises
-* As a logged in certified user, I should be able to  click on a button on my page to create a new exercise, this button will open a modal to create the exercise.
+* As a logged in user, I should be able to  click on a button on my page to create a new exercise, this button will open the `/exercises/new` page to create the exercise.
   * after successfully submitting the exercise the modal should close and the my exercises carousel should update
 ### Deleting an exercise
   * on hover over an exercise in my carousel I should see a delete button, which will open a confirm delete modal, the confirm delete modal will then either cancel the delete or delete the exercise